About OP Financial Group

-The challenge was to integrate the services so that the processes and tools used by different parties implement the same use cases and the information is transferred smoothly from one operator to another.
+The challenge was to integrate the services so that the processes and tools used by different parties could implement the same use cases and this information could be transferred smoothly from one operator to another.

 In the complex entity every operator had their own ITSM (Service Desk) tools and customized processes.
-In addition, information was in both in Finnish and English.
-Also the volume was high: tens of thousands error and service tickets are created every month.
+In addition, information was in both in Finnish and English and the volume was high: tens of thousands of errors and service tickets created every month.

 “Our starting point was that the outsourcing partners adapt to our operating model and not the other way round”, says Lindström.
 “Additionally, it was important that we maintained the control of the data.”

 Help from the cloud